tanin47/javaparser.rs/README.md

 Our hand-written Java parser supports Java 8 to 12.
 You can read about why we've decided to write a parser manually [here].

 Initially, [Lilit](https://lilit.dev)'s semantics engine was built with Scala/Java.
 But, quickly enough, we have reached the limit in terms of memory footprint and computation time.
 We want to reduce these 2 factors by ~10x.

 We've chosen Rust because:

-1. Rust can operate on string slices, and we can avoid making a lot of copies of string.
+1. Rust can operate on string slices, and we can avoid making a lot of copies of strings.
 2. Memory overhead on an object is low.